Coyote-Byte-Games/Handbook/Notes/Music Theory Necessities.md

 <h1>Chord Progressions</h1>
 A chord progression uses scale degree chords, ordering said chords to create a feeling, whether that be progress, dread, or <b>utter hatred for all that moves. </b> <br>
 The best example is the major "Axis of Awesome" progression, being made of scale degrees I, IV, V, and I, in that order.
 The idea is to build tension, and relieve it.
 By ramping up in dissonance(when notes dont go too well together) while remaining in harmony(the opposite), tension is built, and then relieved in the I.
+For any real musical applications, chord progressions are needed, to stop the song from getting repetitive.